ConsenSysMesh/rimble-web3-components/packages/ConnectionBanner/README.md

 # @rimble/connection-banner

-React component built with [Rimble UI](https://github.com/ConsenSys/rimble-ui) that displays a banner providing information about a user's Ethereum network connection.
-The banner informs the user of the following scenarios:
-- not using a Web3-capable browser
-- a wallet is not available
-- current Ethereum network does not match the specified required network
+Web3 React component built with Rimble UI that will display an informative banner when the user is not in a web3 capable browser, or when the current browser does not have a wallet available, or when the current ethereum network does not match the required network.

 ## Installation